-What Do I Need to Homeschool My Child?
+How to Homeschool | What Do I Need to Start Homeschooling My Child?

 1. Check Homeschooling Laws

 In the United States, every state has different homeschooling laws and you need to be sure that you are compliant with those laws before you even start!
-DO NOT pull your child from school unless you understand the laws first.

 2. Discuss Homeschooling With Your Child and Family

-You may have this great idea that you want to embark on a homeschooling journey, but have you discussed it with your family?
-It’s best to get the family on the same page before you start.
-Sometimes, spouses will have different viewpoints on homeschooling.
 Dispelling homeschooling myths and misconceptions and helping everyone in the family to understand the goal will help make your homeschooling journey a lot easier.
-Trust me.

 Also, don’t forget to talk to your kids about homeschooling before you begin.
 They may have some questions and concerns and you will want to address those immediately.

-3. Start the Transfer Process (if needed)
+3. Start the Transfer Process to Homeschool (if needed)

 In many cases, you do not need to reveal to the school that you are now homeschooling your child.
 Instead, you can just complete the paperwork that transfers your child to a private school (without naming it “homeschool”).

 Also, if your child is just starting preschool or kindergarten, you may be required to alert your state that you are homeschooling.

 4. Deschool (if needed)

-If your child has been in any form of traditional school, your child will need a period of deschooling, or “unlearning” to transition from the traditional methods of learning to a more relaxed homeschooling style.
-(You will need this time to “unlearn,” too!)
+If your child has been in any form of traditional school, your child will need a period of deschooling–or “unlearning”–to transition from the traditional methods of learning to a more relaxed homeschooling style.

-5. Start with a Unit Study
+5. Start with a Homeschool Unit Study